-Greetings brothers, today we’re going to take a trip around the world and visit 5 very famous masonic buildings that are truly glorious and awe inspiring.
+Greetings brothers, today we’re going to take a trip around the world and visit 5 very famous masonic buildings that are truly glorious and awe-inspiring.

-Let’s start with one I am sure everybody will recognise..
+Let’s start with one I am sure everybody will recognize…

-George Washington Memorial
+The George Washington Memorial

-This masonic building was built in is located in Alexandria, Virginia just outside of Washington DC.
+This Masonic building was built in is located in Alexandria, Virginia just outside of Washington DC.
 This memorial is dedicated to George Washington.
 The United States’s first president and a fellow Freemason.

 Construction started in 1922 but it took a staggering 48 years to when it was totally complete and finished in 1970.

-Grand Lodge Of Scotland
+The Grand Lodge Of Scotland

 I visited this Grand Lodge back in September 2013 on my trip to Edinburgh.
-I have to say the museum in there is remarkable with masonic regalia awarded to the museum from all over the world.
+I have to say the museum in there is remarkable with Masonic regalia awarded to the museum from all over the world.

 New York City Grand Lodge

 It has a jurisdiction of around 60,000 masons all organized in more than 800 lodges, most of them located within the Tri-State area.
-It’s also considered one of the oldest masonic lodges having been established in December 15, 1781.
+It’s also considered one of the oldest Masonic lodges having been established on December 15, 1781.

 It is one of the most beautiful, highly decorated and luxurious temples in the world!
 Big Apple Style!

-Rosslyn Chapel, Scotland
+Rosslyn Chapel in Scotland

-It is said to be the place of Worship where the Knight’s Templar took refuge in circe 1309 with the permission of the wealthy St Clair family.
+It is said to be the place of Worship where the Knight’s Templar took refuge in circa 1309 with the permission of the wealthy St Clair family.
 See the Wiki Article here.

 It was also featured in the highly controversial “Da Vinci Code” but the room they supposedly go into below the chapel is not there.